alidcast/infra.aws/README.md

 Infra builds upon Cognitecht's [aws-api](https://github.com/cognitect-labs/aws-api) to create AWS stacks and Juxt's [aero](https://github.com/juxt/aero) to serialize EDN configuration files into cloudformation templates.

+This documentation assumes that you're familiar with [AWS cloudformation](https://docs.aws.amazon.com/cloudformation/index.html), though you mostly just need to reference the [resource property options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) for the resources you'll be creating.

 ## Docs

 Your edn file must be a mapping of resource names to their template bodies.